Language

 What is the formula for a simple pendulum?

-No. For a simple pendulum with small oscillations, the period depends only on the length of the pendulum and the gravitational acceleration.
-The mass of the bob does not affect the period.
+No. For a simple pendulum with small swings, the period depends only on the length and the gravitational acceleration.
+The mass of the bob does not change it.
+The amplitude only matters at larger angles, beyond the small-angle approximation.

 What is the small-angle approximation?

-The formula T = 2π√(L/g) is accurate when the pendulum swings at small angles (typically less than about 15°).
-At larger angles, the actual period becomes longer than what this formula predicts.
-This calculator uses the small-angle approximation.
+The formula T = 2π√(L/g) is accurate for small swings, typically under about 15°.
+At larger angles the real period grows slightly longer than the formula predicts.
+This calculator uses the small-angle approximation, which covers most everyday pendulum problems.

 Period (T)